Anyline/anyline-ocr-react-native-module/README.md

 ## Quick Start Guide

 ### 1. Get a License
-Go to [our pricing page](https://www.anyline.io/pricing/) and get your license.
+Go to [our pricing page](https://www.anyline.io/pricing/) and get your license or sign up for your expiring test license.

 ### 2. Get the Anyline react-native plugin